nationalarchives/tna-frontend-toolkit/README.md

 ### A design system for digital services

-NAVI is a collection of CSS and HTML elements for using as part of your application's frontend.
-A way of creating flexible and unique layouts whilst also maintaining consistency across our digital services.
+NAVI is a collection of CSS and HTML components for use as in your application's frontend.
+It is intended to permit the creation of flexible and unique layouts whilst also maintaining consistency across our digital services.

 View [a demo of NAVI](https://cdn.nationalarchives.gov.uk/toolkit/index.html)